 The lack of differentiation based on levels of support makes it impossible to determine which countries receive regular support from the CDC.
 The list is further problematic because it refers to “global health protection,” a category which encompasses more than the Global Health Security Agenda programs in question.
 Given the list’s lack of details, it is an imperfect resource for determining which GHSA global health security priority countries the CDC still supports in epidemic prevention efforts.
 Nevertheless, 12 of the 49 global health security priority countries don’t appear on it at all, meaning they no longer receive even occasional, minimal support from the CDC.
 Based on other available resources, it seems likely that the CDC has ended regular support for even more countries.

 The map the CDC provided, titled “2020 CDC Global Presence & Programmatic Activities,” also uses broad categorization, referring to “global health protection.”
-Of the original global health security priority nations do not appear on the map.
 The map also includes some countries that Bartee did not list, while leaving out some that she did.
 After inquiries from the Dispatch Fact Check about discrepancies between the map and what Bartee told FactCheck.org, a CDC representative responded, “The map has some errors and we are working to get it updated.”
 The updated map is not expected to be ready for six weeks, leaving Bartee’s list in the FactCheck.org interview the only CDC-approved resource for determining which GHSA countries the CDC still supports more than minimally.